We all worry about our health from time to time. However, when it's when these worries start to take over your life that things become problematic.

-It is thought that women experience health anxiety more commonly than men and, although children can experience health anxiety, it typically begins in adulthood.
+It is thought that women experience health anxiety more commonly than men.
+Although children can experience health anxiety, it typically begins in adulthood.

-Having a medical disease or diagnosis does not necessarily exclude health anxiety - many people have both.
-In fact, for people that have their health anxiety realised, by being given the diagnosis that they most feared, this can present a new set of challenges.
+Having a medical disease, condition or diagnosis does not necessarily exclude health anxiety - many people have both.
+In fact, for people that have their health anxiety realised, being given the diagnosis that they most feared can present a new set of challenges.

-Treatments for health anxiety are similar to those for OCD.
-The most effective form of treatment is thought to be talking therapy, specifically cognitive behavioural therapy (CBT).
+Many treatments for health anxiety are similar to those for OCD.
+One of the most effective forms of treatment is thought to be talking therapy, specifically cognitive behavioural therapy (CBT).
 However, some people may find that they need additional support, in the form of medication or complementary therapies, such as hypnotherapy.